+The average time to sell a property in many markets right now is between six and 12 months.
 Researchers surveyed over 1,400 homeowners in a commissioned study by NerdWallet that was conducted online by The Harris Poll.
 The survey found that two in every five homeowners feel pressured by recent changes in the housing market to sell their homes sooner than originally planned.

+More than 11% of U.S. households headed by 35-54-year-olds own an RV, exceeding the 9.3% ownership rates of those 55 and over.
+The 35-to-54 age group posted the largest gains in the 2011 Michigan survey.
 But a larger share of future home sellers (56%) say changes in the housing market haven’t changed the timeline for selling their homes.

 Whatever their motivations, up to 45% of survey participants say their communities have more homes for sale than they did a year ago.
 This means homeowners may not only be more inspired to sell their homes but also more inspired to buy.

 Home sellers are also going to great lengths to make sure their homes sell.
 Up to 76% of homeowners planning to sell their homes in the next 18 months also say they plan to spend money on major repairs and renovations to make their homes more appealing to potential buyers.